Min-Thway-Htut/Machine-Learning-Pipeline/README.md

 # Machine Learning Pipeline

+### Project Overview
 The main purpose of this machine learning pipeline is to explore the relationship between student dropout rate and the factors that make it happen.